Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

 ```

 <a name="frame_component_monitoring"></a>
-## Managing Frame-Component
+## Managing frame-component

-To add and manage Frame-Component, you should add Frame-Component and registering Frame-Component callbacks.
+To add and manage frame-components, you must add frame-component and register the frame-component callbacks.

-1. Declaring a Frame-Component in the manifest file
+1. Declare the launch privilege in the manifest file
     ```
     <component-based-application appid="org.tizen.base-component" exec="@BINDIR@/base-component" nodisplay="false" multiple="false" type="capp">
         <label>Base-component Application</label>